FDio/csit/docs/job_specs/report_iterative/3n-tsh/vpp-mrr-00.md

 1c AND imix AND mrr AND x520-da2 AND drv_vfio_pci AND ethip4ipsec10000tnlsw-ip4base-int-aes256gcm
 2c AND imix AND mrr AND x520-da2 AND drv_vfio_pci AND ethip4ipsec10000tnlsw-ip4base-int-aes256gcm
 4c AND imix AND mrr AND x520-da2 AND drv_vfio_pci AND ethip4ipsec10000tnlsw-ip4base-int-aes256gcm
+##### ethip4ipsec1tnlsw-ip4base-policy-aes256gcm
+1c AND 64b AND mrr AND x520-da2 AND drv_vfio_pci AND ethip4ipsec1tnlsw-ip4base-policy-aes256gcm
+2c AND 64b AND mrr AND x520-da2 AND drv_vfio_pci AND ethip4ipsec1tnlsw-ip4base-policy-aes256gcm
+4c AND 64b AND mrr AND x520-da2 AND drv_vfio_pci AND ethip4ipsec1tnlsw-ip4base-policy-aes256gcm
+##### ethip4ipsec40tnlsw-ip4base-policy-aes256gcm
+1c AND 64b AND mrr AND x520-da2 AND drv_vfio_pci AND ethip4ipsec40tnlsw-ip4base-policy-aes256gcm
+2c AND 64b AND mrr AND x520-da2 AND drv_vfio_pci AND ethip4ipsec40tnlsw-ip4base-policy-aes256gcm
+4c AND 64b AND mrr AND x520-da2 AND drv_vfio_pci AND ethip4ipsec40tnlsw-ip4base-policy-aes256gcm
+##### ethip4ipsec1000tnlsw-ip4base-policy-aes256gcm
+1c AND 64b AND mrr AND x520-da2 AND drv_vfio_pci AND ethip4ipsec1000tnlsw-ip4base-policy-aes256gcm
+2c AND 64b AND mrr AND x520-da2 AND drv_vfio_pci AND ethip4ipsec1000tnlsw-ip4base-policy-aes256gcm
+4c AND 64b AND mrr AND x520-da2 AND drv_vfio_pci AND ethip4ipsec1000tnlsw-ip4base-policy-aes256gcm
+##### ethip4ipsec1tnlsw-ip4base-policy-aes128cbc-hmac512sha
+1c AND 64b AND mrr AND x520-da2 AND drv_vfio_pci AND ethip4ipsec1tnlsw-ip4base-policy-aes128cbc-hmac512sha
+2c AND 64b AND mrr AND x520-da2 AND drv_vfio_pci AND ethip4ipsec1tnlsw-ip4base-policy-aes128cbc-hmac512sha
+4c AND 64b AND mrr AND x520-da2 AND drv_vfio_pci AND ethip4ipsec1tnlsw-ip4base-policy-aes128cbc-hmac512sha
+##### ethip4ipsec40tnlsw-ip4base-policy-aes128cbc-hmac512sha
+1c AND 64b AND mrr AND x520-da2 AND drv_vfio_pci AND ethip4ipsec40tnlsw-ip4base-policy-aes128cbc-hmac512sha
+2c AND 64b AND mrr AND x520-da2 AND drv_vfio_pci AND ethip4ipsec40tnlsw-ip4base-policy-aes128cbc-hmac512sha
+4c AND 64b AND mrr AND x520-da2 AND drv_vfio_pci AND ethip4ipsec40tnlsw-ip4base-policy-aes128cbc-hmac512sha
+##### ethip4ipsec1000tnlsw-ip4base-policy-aes128cbc-hmac512sha
+1c AND 64b AND mrr AND x520-da2 AND drv_vfio_pci AND ethip4ipsec1000tnlsw-ip4base-policy-aes128cbc-hmac512sha
+2c AND 64b AND mrr AND x520-da2 AND drv_vfio_pci AND ethip4ipsec1000tnlsw-ip4base-policy-aes128cbc-hmac512sha
+4c AND 64b AND mrr AND x520-da2 AND drv_vfio_pci AND ethip4ipsec1000tnlsw-ip4base-policy-aes128cbc-hmac512sha
 ## ./ip4
 ### intel-x520-da2
 #### dpdk-vfio-pci